AbhijnanNath/abhijnan.github.io/index.md

 layout: default
 ---
 # Welcome!
-I am a PhD student in Computer Science (AI/NLP) at Colorado State University, working with [Dr. Nikhil Krishnaswamy](https://www.nikhilkrishnaswamy.com/).
+I am a PhD candidate in Computer Science (AI/NLP) at Colorado State University, working with [Dr. Nikhil Krishnaswamy](https://www.nikhilkrishnaswamy.com/) at the [SIGNAL Lab](https://www.signallab.ai/people).
+In the summer and fall of 2024, I worked with [Optum AI](https://www.optumlabs.com/work/artificial-intelligence.html) on their LLM-alignment team, focusing on efficient preference alignment for healthcare applications.
+I am currently looking for Full-Time Research Scientist/Machine Learning Engineer positions and internships.

 What happens when AI begins to truly understand and align with human intentions?
 That's the question I aim to answer.
-I specialize in developing next-generation generative AI systems that are not only intelligent but also deeply aligned with human values.
+I specialize in developing next-generation generative AI systems (or LLMs) that are not only intelligent but also deeply aligned with human values.
 My work spans aligning summaries of doctor-patient interactions to designing AI "thought-partners" for enhanced collaboration, with a focus on safety, alignment, and usability.
-By combining rigorous alignment methodologies with an emphasis on human-centric design, I strive to create systems that are efficient, trustworthy, and accessible.
+For example, most users these days have a "frictionless" experience using LLMs---but my research asks the question of whether it is possible to train and align "frictive agents---LLMs that can cross-examine and track ToM-based beliefs in multi-user settings.

+Previously, I worked on developing AI systems for natural language understanding (NLU) and computational semantics, spanning tasks like coreference resolution, multimodal information extraction, and dialogue modeling—with a focus on building efficient, small-scale, and more accessible systems built on top of transformer-based language models.
+For instance, I led the development of **[AxomiyaBERTa](https://aclanthology.org/2023.findings-acl.739/)**, the first monolingual Assamese transformer-based language model, which set new benchmarks for low-resource language processing by leveraging Assamese-specific phonological signals in transfer learning.

 ## News
 - 🎉 Best Paper Award at Educational Data Mining (EDM) 2024